What's the best way to watch the Tokyo Olympics? Try viewing in 4K HDR

 Streaming: Watch the Olympics in 4K with FuboTV or YouTube TV

-If you're looking to stream in the highest resolution available you'll be able to do so on FuboTV or with YouTube TV, but there are a few things to keep in mind.
+If you're looking to stream in the highest resolution available you can do so on FuboTV or with YouTube TV, but there are a few things to keep in mind.

-YouTube TV -- our go-to streaming TV service pick -- will have 4K channels available for NBC, NBC Sports, Olympic Channel and Golf Channel, according to The Streamable.
-You will need to be signed up for the company's new 4K option that runs an extra $20 a month on top of the $65 regular monthly rate.
-There's a 30-day free trial of the 4K option, however, that's long enough to last through the entire Olympics.
+YouTube TV -- our go-to streaming TV service pick -- has 4K channels available for NBC, NBC Sports, Olympic Channel and Golf Channel, according to The Streamable.
+You need to be signed up for the company's new 4K option that runs an extra $20 a month on top of the $65 regular monthly rate.
+There's a 30-day free trial of the 4K option, however, which is long enough to last through the entire Olympics.
 You should also note that the 4K feed isn't available in every market; here's the full list.

-FuboTV costs $65 a month and doesn't charge extra for 4K, but its higher resolution feeds from NBC, the Olympic Channel and Golf Channel will only be available to those in New York, Los Angeles, Chicago, Dallas-Fort Worth and Boston.
+FuboTV costs $65 a month and doesn't charge extra for 4K, but its higher resolution feeds from NBC, the Olympic Channel and Golf Channel are only available to those in New York, Los Angeles, Chicago, Dallas-Fort Worth and Boston.

 What about Peacock?

-NBC has confirmed that Peacock will not be streaming the games in 4K.
+NBC has confirmed that Peacock is not streaming the games in 4K.

-While it won't be in 4K, the service will stream some of the major games and competitions for free.
+While it isn't in 4K, the service is streaming some of the major games and competitions for free.
 This includes events such as men's and women's gymnastics and men's and women's track and field.

-It will not, however, be streaming the US men's basketball games for free.
+It is not, however, streaming the US men's basketball games for free.
 For that, you'll need to pony up for a Peacock Premium subscription, which starts at $5 per month for an ad-supported plan, or $10 per month for the Plus option that offers on-demand content ad-free.

 When do I need to set my DVR for?